Island - Michal Madera

 Safety

-• All paddlers must undertake an assessment of risk - for their chosen route, venue, craft, personal ability and conditions.
+• All paddlers must undertake an assessment of risk - for their chosen route, venue, craft, personal ability and conditions and any other significant factors.

 • Ensure you and your group are capable of handling any conditions or hazards possible on your chosen route.